magenta-aps/osdatascanner/docs/dev-environment.md

 To access a shell on any container based on the OS2datascanner module images, run

-    docker-compose {exec|run} <container name> bash
+    docker compose {exec|run} <container name> bash

 ### Printing Stacktraces

 A stacktrace is printed to `stderr` if pipeline components receive `SIGUSR1`.
-The scan continues without interuption.
+The scan continues without interruption.

-The components must be startet using `run_stage`
+The components must be started using `run_stage`

 Running the engine locally,